Kelvintrc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2. The path to success is to take massive, determined action - 'export PATH=$PATH:/action' Adds /action to the PATH. /action is the last directory the shell looks into when looking for a program.
 3. If the path be beautiful, let us not ask where it leads - ' echo $((` echo $PATH | tr ':' '\n' | wc -l ' counts the number of directories in the PATH.
 4. Global variables - ' printenv ' lists environment variables.
-5. Local variables - ' printenv ' lists all local variables and environment variables, and functions
+5. Local variables - ' set ' lists all local variables and environment variables, and functions